nunchistudio/blacksmith/documentation/faq.md

 ## Can I use Blacksmith with an existing data pipeline?

 Yes.
-Blacksmith is flexible and allows you to have external dependencies or pieces of software in addition to the one using the SDK.
+Blacksmith is flexible and allows you to have external dependencies or pieces of software in addition to the application built on top of it.

 We are well aware analytics and marketing teams already use third-party services like Segment and Zapier.
 Blacksmith can act as an addition or a substitute to these